skirino/dist_agent/README.md

     - Each distributed agent belongs to exactly one quota; quota must be created before activating distributed agents within it.
 - Tick
     - Ticks are periodic events which all distributed agents receive.
-        - They can be used as low-resolution timers.
     - Ticks are emitted by a limited number of dedicated processes (whose sole task is to periodically emit ticks), thus reducing number of timers that have to be maintained.
-    - Each distributed agent may include "what to do on the subsequent ticks" in each callback's return value:
+    - Each distributed agent specifies "what to do on the subsequent ticks" in callback's return value:
-        - do nothing
+        1. do nothing
-        - trigger timeout after the specified number of ticks
+        1. trigger timeout after the specified number of ticks (i.e., use it as a low-resolution timer).
-        - deactivate itself when it has received the specified number of ticks without client commands/queries
+        1. deactivate itself when it has received the specified number of ticks without client commands

 # Design